ade555/BlogBridger/docs/guides/Getting-Started.md

         fields = ['posts'] # populate this field as required
 ```

-## Step 3: Create Authetication Views for Your User Model
+## Step 3: Create Authentication Views for Your User Model
 Because `drf-blog-bridger` won't let users perform certain operations unless they authenticate themselves, you need to provide a way for your users to create accounts and log in to their accounts.

 An easy way to achieve this is to use Simple JWT to authenticate users.
 Start by installing it with this CLI command: